FVyasMITWPU/PII2025/Week06/README.md

 - What are JavaScript Functions
 - Structure of a JavaScript Function

 **Classwork:** Open up your LCA1 assignment and add the script tag in your HTML document.
 Create a new folder named "Scripts" and create a JavaScript file inside that new folder using the extention .js.
-Link this JavaScript file through the < Script > tag
+Link this JavaScript file through the < Script > tag.
+Use the window.alert() function, declare variables, and use custom functions in your JavaScript code.

 - [W3Schools JavaScript Tutorial](https://www.w3schools.com/js/DEFAULT.asp)
 - [JavaScript for the Web | MDN](https://developer.mozilla.org/en-US/docs/Learn_web_development/Getting_started/Your_first_website/Adding_interactivity)

-**Homework:**
+**Homework:** Start the HTML + CSS portion of your LCA2 project.
+Make sure the project you will be developing has a working prototype on Figma.

 **Reference**
 - [Tree Data Structure - Geeks for Geeks](https://www.geeksforgeeks.org/introduction-to-tree-data-structure/)